yonasBSD/socat/README.md

 ## Packages

-before bothering with compilers, dependencies and include files, you might try to get a binary distribution that matches your platform.
+Before bothering with compilers, dependencies and include files, you might try to get a binary distribution that matches your platform.
 Have a look at the projects home page for actual information regarding socat binary distributions.